francescodeciano/CV-project2/README.md

 PATIENCE = 3
 ```

-The pipeline also includes machanisms for **reproducibility**, **early stopping** and **memory management**.
+The pipeline also includes mechanisms for **reproducibility**, **early stopping** and **memory management**.

 ## Ablation Study

-Varying the `alpha` value allows to analyze whether the two tasks compete for representational capacity or complement each other.
+Varying the `alpha` value allows analyzing whether the two tasks compete for representational capacity or complement each other.

 | ALPHA Value | Model Focus |
 | :--- | :--- |